-The development of the applications is typically done in two stages.
+The application development is typically done in two stages.
 First the process parameters and associated information (e.g. relating to alarm conditions) are defined through some sort of parameter definition template and then the graphics, including trending and alarm displays are developed, and linked where appropriate to the process parameters.
 The products also provide an ASCII Export/Import facility for the configuration data (parameter definitions), which enables large numbers of parameters to be configured in a more efficient manner using an external editor such as Excel and then importing the data into the configuration database.

 However, many of the PC tools now have a Windows Explorer type development studio.
 The developer then works with a number of folders, which each contains a different aspect of the configuration, including the graphics.